soggybag/Hoppy-Bunny-SpriteKit-Swift/P6-Adding-Obstacles/content.md

 > [action]
 > Open *GameScene.sks* open and drag an *Empty* node into the scene.
-> Set the position to `(0,0)`, *Z-Position* to `1` and *Name* to `obstacleLayer`
+> Set the position to `(0, 0)`, *Z-Position* to `1` and *Name* to `obstacleLayer`
 >
 > ![Creating the obstacle layer node](../Tutorial-Images/xcode_add_obstacle_layer.png)
 >
-> Next set the obstacle reference node's parent to the *ObstacleLayer*:
+> Next, set the obstacle reference node's parent to *ObstacleLayer*:
 > ![Set obstacle parent](../Tutorial-Images/xcode_obstacle_modify_parent.png)

 <!-- -->

 > [info]
-> It can sometimes be tricky to select nodes in the editor when they are on top of each other, an awesome tip that not everyone is aware of is to use the scene hierarchy selector:
+> It can sometimes be tricky to select nodes in the editor when they are on top of each other.
+To work around this problem you can use the scene hierarchy selector at the top:
 >
 > ![Selecting nodes](../Tutorial-Images/xcode_node_selection_tip.png)
->
-> You can thank me later :]

 ##Connecting the obstacle layer

-You'll need to code connect the obstacle layer object.
+We need some code so that we can reference the obstacle layer in the game's logic.

 > [action]
 > Open *GameScene.swift*